A WashU campus-wide

 Personalized Judges Feedback

-A wonderful benefit to entering the contest is that whether you win prize money or not, you will receive detailed feedback on your pitch including how you were rated on each of the 8 judging criteria.
+A wonderful benefit to entering the contest is that whether you win prize money or not if you make it to the finals, you will receive detailed feedback on your pitch including how you were rated on each of the 8 judging criteria.
 You’ll also receive judges’ comments to help you improve your pitch and idea.

 The pool of judges is made up of real entrepreneurs, VCs, startup mentors and professionals out in the world who are part of WashU’s alumni network.